-Ensure the teams plan, budget, and conduct higher-performance marketing activities with insight into which campaigns drive deeper interaction across geo-locations, target markets, or other custom metadata.
+Ensure teams plan, budget, and conduct higher-performance marketing activities with insight into which campaigns drive deeper interaction across geo-locations, target markets, or other custom metadata.
 Scaleo offers over 30 data breakdowns, including:

 - Cross-campaign perspective

-- Analytics of campaign participation
+- Analytics for campaign participation

-How are performance marketing software operating?
+How is performance marketing software operating?